Registering the Name of Your Business

-It is well known that the name of your business can be one of the biggest assets for your success in the marketplace.
 There are several measures that you can take to protect the name of your business.
 First, you will want to make sure that your company name has been registered.
 Second, if you plan on running your business under an assumed name, or a fictitious business name, you will need to follow the state laws that cover this area.
 In addition, you will want to file for trademark protection of your business name.

 LLCs, Corporations, and Limited Partnerships

 In most situations, if your business has been registered as a corporation, limited partnership, or a limited liability company (LLC), that registration will automatically register a business' name.
 By filing the articles of incorporation, statement of limited partnership, or articles of organization with the appropriate state office, you have ensured that the legal business name of your company cannot be taken by another company within your state.

 However, there are certain situations where -- even though you have registered a business name -- you may need additional protection.
 For instance, you must follow the requirements for filing a fictitious business name statement if you plan to use a name other than the one legal business name.
 For a sole proprietorship, the legal name of a business is the full name of the person who owns the company.
 For a partnership, the legal name of a company is what the partnership agreement states (or the last names of the partners).
 If your business has been incorporated as a LLC, then the legal name of the business is the one that is registered with the state.